 1. Comparing Costs

-Cost is a major issue when purchasing a firearm.
+Cost is a major issue when purchasing a firearm, especially two heavyweight like the 45 ACP vs 9MM.
 The cost difference between the similar models of firearms is often very minor.
 The cost of ammunition is where the biggest problems lie.

 Most often the price difference can be a major factor when it comes to purchasing ammo to seriously shoot and train with.
 The 45 ACP is a big round, and any time more metal is involved the price rises significantly.

-The average price for Winchester White Box 45 ACP target ammunition is 21.49 on Midway.
+The average price for Winchester White Box 45 ACP target ammunition is 35.24 on 1800gunsandammo.
 The price for Winchester White Box 9mm is 13.00 dollars a box.
-With defensive ammunition there isn’t a major difference.
+With defensive ammunition, there isn’t a major difference.